A. Baha Balantekin: Professional service

 He has served as the Editor-in-Chief, Journal of Physics G: Nuclear and Particle Physics (2005-2010) and the Chair of the American Physical Society Division of Nuclear Physics (2003-2004).
-He is currently the chair of the Scientific Board of the European Centre for Theoretical Studies in Nuclear Physics and Related Areas (ECT*) in Trento, Italy.
+He has been the chair of the Scientific Board of the European Centre for Theoretical Studies in Nuclear Physics and Related Areas (ECT*) in Trento, Italy.
+He is currently an editor of the journal Physics Letters B.